 You can set up an SSL certificate and force all connections through HTTPS using the SSL/HTTPS section of the hosting Control Panel.

 Using the Control Panel's File Manager, go to the directory where Nextcloud is installed and open the file named .htaccess.
 In it, you should add the following lines at the beginning of the file:

 # Enable Strict-Transport-Security for 180 days

 Header always set Strict-Transport-Security "max-age=15552000; includeSubDomains"

 Go to Settings -> Basic Settings in Nextcloud and make sure that you have the following settings for 'Email server':

 From address: a valid email address on your domain

-In Settings -> Overview of Nextcloud the following warnings are displayed:
+In Settings -> Overview of Nextcloud, the following warnings may be displayed: